My Journey into the Heart of Terror: Author

-Journey to ISIS self-proclaimed caliphate
+Journey to the Islamic State

 In the summer of 2014, Todenhӧfer sent a message on Facebook to more than 80 German ISIS soldiers asking whether he could visit the ISIS fighting cadre.
 His goal was to understand the motivations of ISIS.
 On September 9, Abu Qatadah, a 31-year-old German, answered the message.
 They had Skype discussions for several months.
 Finally, Todenhӧfer received a document from the Caliphate guaranteeing his safety.
 In October 2014, Todenhӧfer became the first western journalist to travel to ISIS-controlled territory.
 He was accompanied by his filmmaker son, Frederic.

 Todenhöfer wrote that he stayed with an ISIS soldier who was armed with a Kalashnikov rifle.
 The soldier told him that he was sure to return home alive because ISIS wanted to be accepted as a state, so he had the guarantee of safety from their leadership.
 Todenhӧfer spent most of his time in Mosul, Iraq but he also visited ISIS-controlled cities in Syria such as Raqqa and Deir ez-Zor.